 Time will also need to be invested in developing strong relationships.
 Think 12 months plus – so not this year’s income target and possibly not next year’s either.
 This is long-term thinking for fundraising targets and without a commitment to continuity of investment over at least three years it is probable that a fledgling major donor programme will crumble just as it is starting.

-Take each of these three areas and score yourself out of 10.
-Ask your senior management and perhaps even trustees to do the same – without comparing notes with each other.
+Use our scorecard to assess each of the key areas.
+Send the link to your senior management and perhaps even trustees and ask them to do the same – without comparing notes with each other.
 Use the findings and the differences to start the conversation about where you really are with major donor fundraising today.